View on GitHub

 Security, reliability, and compliance are non-negotiable.
 Every line of code is a potential attack vector or compliance violation.
 Move deliberately, not fast.
 Test all assumptions.

 Excellence is a muscle.
 The more you exercise it, the stronger it becomes.
 “Doing it right” gets faster with practice, and faster work becomes better with repetition.
-That’s mastery: producing master-level work with less effort than it takes an apprentice to pick up the tools.
+That’s mastery: producing high-quality work with less effort than it takes a beginner to pick up the tools.

 Write every line of code as if you’ll publish it under your own name.
-Even if a repo will “never see the light of day,” we owe it to ourselves and our successors to maintain excellence.
+Even if a repo will “never see the light of day,” you owe it to yourself and your successors to maintain excellence.
 Git is forever.
-If your name is on it, make it a lesson in coding excellence.
+If your name is on it, make it count.

 Go Proverbs